 Establish A Proper Incident Response Competence

 Even if your company is small, taking incident response planning seriously and establishing a proper response body is paramount.
-It is essential to define this team and give it the responsibility and authority to improve your company's capability to address cyberattack strikes radically.
+It is essential to define this team and give it the responsibility and authority to radically improve your company's capability to address cyberattack strikes.

 Formulate Incident Response Policies